 What we do:

-The Marieb College of Health & Human Service provides academic advising to students who are preparing to enter Undergraduate and Graduate program within the College.
+The Marieb College of Health & Human Services provides academic advising to students who are preparing to enter Undergraduate and Graduate program within the College.
 Marieb College houses the School of Nursing, along with the following academic units and programs: Counseling, Health Sciences, Rehabilitation Sciences, and Social Work.
 Pre-major academic advising is provided by lower-level Marieb College Advising Office, while full majors are served through professional faculty advisor in each of the Departments and School.
 The advising process begins with orientation and progresses with individual student advising until degree program requirements are completed.

 The Marieb College Advisors are committed to providing guidance in academic and personal development in a collaborative and mentoring environment.
 The objective is to foster interaction between the advisors and students in a supportive atmosphere where students will achieve self-sufficiency while implementing their educational goals to reach degree completion.

-If you have questions please stop by Marieb Hall 213 or contact Sonnie Straw.
+If you have questions please stop by Marieb Hall 213

 Phone: (239) 590-7391